What is geothermal energy?

 Geothermal energy is also used to heat buildings through district heating systems.
-Hot water near the earth's surface can be piped directly into buildings and industries for heat.
+Hot water near the earth's surface is piped directly into buildings and industries for heat.
 A district heating system provides heat for most of the buildings in Reykjavik, Iceland.

 Industrial applications of geothermal energy include food dehydration, gold mining, and milk pasteurizing.
 Dehydration, or the drying of vegetable and fruit products, is the most common industrial use of geothermal energy.

 The United States leads the world in the amount of electricity generated with geothermal energy.
 Geothermal electricity generation requires water or steam at high temperatures (300° to 700°F).
 Geothermal power plants are generally built where geothermal reservoirs are located within a mile or two of the earth's surface.
-In 2015, U.S. geothermal power plants produced about 17 billion kilowatthours (kWh), or 0.4% of total U.S. electricity generation.
-In 2014, seven states had geothermal power plants.
+In 2015, U.S. geothermal power plants produced about 16.8 billion kilowatthours (kWh), or 0.4% of total U.S. electricity generation.
+In 2015, seven states had geothermal power plants.

 Share of U.S. geothermal electricity produced by each state, 2016:

 Geothermal energy contributes a significant share of electricity generation in several countries

-Twenty seven countries including the United States, generated a total of about 70 billion kWh of electricity.
-The Philippines was the second-largest geothermal power producer after the United States at 10 billion kWh of electricity, which equaled approximately 15% of the country's total power generation in 2012.
-Iceland, the seventh-largest producer of electricity from geothermal energy at about 5 billion kWh of electricity, produced 30% of its total electricity using geothermal energy.
+In 2013, twenty countries, including the United States, generated a total of about 70 billion kWh of electricity from geothermal energy.1 Indonesia was the second-largest geothermal power producer after the United States, at about 11 billion kWh of electricity, which equaled approximately 5% of Indonesia's total power generation.
+Iceland was the seventh-largest producer of electricity from geothermal energy at about 5 billion kWh of electricity, but the largest share of its total electricity generation was from geothermal energy at 27%.

 Geothermal Power Plants